-The dairy industry invented a new way to abuse cows, and is now cutting holes in them to improve milk production.
-See Example( s )
+A video documents that the dairy industry has invented a new way to abuse cows: cutting holes in them to improve milk production.

-This is a new form of abuse and is used to increase dairy production.
+What the video documents is neither a form of abuse nor a method to increase dairy production.

-On 18 April 2016, the Facebook page “Best Videos You Will Ever See” posted a video purportedly showing a cow with a hole in its side, along with the claim that this was a new form of abuse by the dairy industry:
+On 18 April 2016, the Facebook page “Best Videos You Will Ever See” posted a video purportedly showing a cow with a hole in its side, along with the claim that what the video depicted was a new form of abuse by the dairy industry:

 The dairy industry invented yet another way to abuse cows — cutting a HOLE in the middle of the body in order to test which pasture maximizes the profits that can be made from milking them.

-While the video is real, the “Best Videos You Will Ever See” page’s claim is not.
-This video shows a cow with a surgical fistula — not a hole punched in a cow to help observe which pasture helps cows produce more milk.
+Although the video was real, the “Best Videos You Will Ever See” page’s claim was not.
+The video shows a cow with a surgical fistula, not a hole punched in the bovine to help farmers observe which pasture helps cows produce more milk.

-The hole in the cow’s side is the result of a surgery called a “rumen fistula,” and gives researchers a window to see the cow’s digestive system and, more importantly, to transfer microbes from sick to healthy cows.
-The surgery is frequently done at veterinary schools, and is typically seen as a benefit for cows and researchers:
+The hole in the cow’s side was the result of a surgery called a “rumen fistula,” a procedure that provides researchers with a window to see into the cow’s digestive system and to allow the transfer of microbes between healthy and sick cows.
+The surgery is frequently performed at veterinary schools and is typically viewed as a benefit both for the cows and for researchers:

 Behind every successful cow are millions of gut microorganisms — mostly bacteria, protozoa, and some fungi.
 This bastion of bugs that resides in a cow’s 20-gallon rumen are ultimately responsible for digesting all the plant material the bovine consumes.

 Being the quintessential symbiotic relationship — the cow supplies the bugs with nutrients and the bugs convert cellulose into usable energy for the cow — it also works the other way: when the cow gets sick, the bugs get sick, too.
 Then they die.
 And no gut bugs eventually means no cow.